parasthakur18-cmd/Hostezze/replit.md

 ## Overview

 A comprehensive property management system designed for mountain resort properties.
 The platform enables multi-property management, booking coordination, guest tracking, restaurant operations, and complete financial tracking from a unified interface.
-The financial module tracks property lease agreements with automatic balance calculation, records lease payments, manages property expenses across multiple categories (electricity, grocery, salaries, maintenance), and generates detailed P&L reports showing income, expenses, and profit/loss per property.
+The financial module tracks property lease agreements with automatic balance calculation, records lease payments, manages property expenses with customizable categories and keyword-based auto-categorization, and generates detailed P&L reports showing income, expenses, and profit/loss per property.
 Built with a modern SaaS architecture, it features a mountain resort-inspired design system with mobile-first responsiveness.

 ## User Preferences